 NASCAR crew chiefs don't often make headlines, but when they do, it's typically for some sort of violation or suspension.
-The latter just so happened to be the case for Matt Borland, who is the crew chief of the No. 13 Chevrolet Camaro ZL1 driven by Cup Series driver Ty Dillon.
+The latter just so happened to be the case for Matt Borland, who was once the crew chief of the No. 13 Chevrolet Camaro ZL1 driven by Cup Series driver Ty Dillon.

 Back in August 2019, the Germain Racing employee was indefinitely suspended for violating NASCAR's Substance Abuse Policy.
 What's the substance that triggered the violation?
 Well, according to Borland, a diet coffee drink that he had been drinking for six months apparently contains a banned substance, which he addressed in an official statement.